 The World Health Organization estimates that, each year, 6 million people die from cigarette-related deaths.
 Is this enough to convince you to stop smoking?
 Even if you don’t care about your own health, think of the 600,000 passive smokers who die annually.
+Smoking: what is it good for?
+Absolutely nothing – apart from filling the coffers of the tobacco industry.
+It’s one of the most common – and most harmful – addictions there is.
+There are up to four thousand toxins in cigarettes, most of which are given off in their combustive state.
+These are what make them so dangerous for your health…and they’re what endanger your life.

 It’s rare that people escape unscathed from a cigarette addiction.
 Most habitual smokers will suffer some sort of health consequence that can potentially lead to premature death.
 From relatively minor to major, here are a few examples: